earlgreytech/Qtum-Chainlink/README.md

 After installing and running, you will want to export the `/bin` folder to your PATH.

+## Automated Deployment Script

+If you are planning on running the automated-deployment docker service, at this point you can just run `./spin_up.sh` in the root directory, else follow the instructions below for manual testing.

 ## Build qtumjs-eth

 The qtumjs-eth package requires running an internal build command, so before proceeding to the next step, follow the following instructions to avoid module not found issues.